take0fit/validationcontext/README.md

 ```
 ### Example Usage: Validating Multiple Value Objects
-Consider a scenario where you need to validate several value objects like HairdresserLicenseImage and BeauticianAddress.
+Consider a scenario where you need to validate several value objects like HairdresserLicenseImage and UserAddress.
 ValidationContext helps you collect and handle validation results from these objects at once.
 ```go
 package main